Cohuna: The town today

 Surrounded by dairy farms and situated on the banks of Gunbower Creek, (an anabranch of the Murray River), the town is a popular holiday spot as well as a regional sports centre with a wide range of facilities.

 Cohuna is the main access point to the attractions of the vast red gum and box forest covered Gunbower Island, which lies between Gunbower Creek and the Murray, and is home to diverse native birdlife, kangaroos and emus.

 Legend has it that John Farnham was "discovered" in Cohuna, and he returned in 2002 for a free one-off show.
 The Bee Gees also played in Cohuna in their early days.

 Australian artist Sarah Blasko used Cohuna landmarks such as a local cafe and hospital for her video "Planet New Year".

 Gunbower Creek runs along the Main Street and Garden Park.
 Golf, tennis, parkrun, camping, fishing, water-skiing, canoeing, birdwatching and bushwalking are popular with visitors.

 The Cohuna water tower is adorned with the town's name, and is visible for kilometres.

-Cohuna is a plastic-bag-free town.
+Cohuna took part in a regional “plastic bag free” initiative in the 2000s as part of environmental programs in northern Victoria.